 Saturday May 25, 2019 Saskatoon Prairieland Park | 503 Ruth St W | Saskatoon, SK S7J 0S6

 Welcome Makers!
 This is your resource center to guide you through the many details of exhibiting at Maker Faire.
-We update the toolkit* on a regular basis.
-If you can’t find the information you need, please check back or send us an email. (*The toolkit was last updated January 2019 – Some info has changed from the 2018 Maker Faire)
+This toolkit is occasionally updated*.
+If you can’t find the information you need, please check back or send us an email.

 Getting Started The Maker Toolkit is designed to help you navigate the logistics of Saskatoon Mini Maker Faire, and most importantly, to help make your involvement in Saskatoon Mini Maker Faire a positive, memorable event.
 Together we can make Saskatoon Mini Maker Faire a truly unique, educational, safe, and extraordinary experience for all by adhering to the rules and regulations outlined in this manual.